Saint George Orthodox Church

 Check the previous weeks Sunday Bulletin to make certain of week day services and Vespers (which is cancelled on occasion).

-• Saturday Vespers - Changed to 4:00 PM
+• Saturday Vespers - 4:00 PM

 • Sunday Orthros - 8:50 AM